Skip to content

 docker push 172.16.0.238/df-demo/istio-pay:v1

-Write the pay-deployment.yaml file and add the PARAMS environment variable to pass guangce.datakit.host_ip, guangce.datakit.socket_port, guangce.datakit.source, and guangce.datakit.service values.
-If not passed, it will use the default values.
+Write the pay-deployment.yaml deployment file, add the PARAMS environment variable here, and pass in the values of guangce.datakit.host_ip, guangce.datakit.socket_port, guangce.datakit.source, and guangce.datakit.service.
+If they are not passed, the default values will be used.

 apiVersion: apps/v1